DirectOutput/DirectOutput/Documentation/16_Pinballx.md

 \section pbx_intro Introduction

-DirectOutput does also support <a target="_blank" href="http://www.pinballx.net/">PinballX</a> if you use then Pinballx DirectOuput Plugin.
-If this plugin is used DOF will receive information from PBX for different events and states in PBX as well as information on the table which is currently selected in PBX.
-The effect for Pinballx are configured in the ini files from the config tool or alternatively in a xml file.
+DirectOutput does also support <a target="_blank" href="http://www.pinballx.net/">PinballX</a> if you use the Pinballx DirectOuput Plugin.
+If this plugin is used, DOF will receive information from PBX for different events and states in PBX as well as information on the table which is currently selected in PBX.
+The effects for Pinballx are configured in the ini files from the config tool or alternatively in a xml file.

+Since PinballX does not deal with ROM names natively, the PBX plugin uses fuzzy text matching to convert the table names to the Rom Names used in the DOF configs.
+This process is not 100% percent reliable, which means that wrong rom names can be detected or that a rom is not detected at all.
+The closer the table decription of PBX resembles the table name in the DOF config tool resp. in the tablemappings.xml the easier it is to detect the correct rom from the table descriptions in the BX configs.

 \section pbx_setup Setup